-The reason is they are not used to pointing there nose in a direction they want to look at.
+The reason is they are not used to pointing their nose in a direction they want to look at.
 They just perform eye movements into the blurry part of the lenses that aren’t as easy to spot as in bifocals.
 You just realize it when you are looking through the blurry zones.
 After this time of adaption has passed wearers of progressive lenses won´t miss their glasses.

 If time passes and you start using progressive lenses later in life (in your 50s and 60s) your time for adaption will be longer.
 The reason, therefore, is the higher prescription needed for your reading zone compared to when you were in your 40s.
 This leads to more distortions.
 As you can see down below we made a graphic that illustrates the fields of view of a progressive and a bifocal lens in your 40s.

 Have a close look at the red and blue field on the right side of the picture.
 Notice the overlap in the red and blue zones.
-Here you can see in clear whether you are using the upper or the lower part of the lens.
-This is due to the low reading power needed and your eyes that can still accommodate to the near range.
-In the next 10 to 15 years and this will change as your eyes lose the ability to accommodate to the near range.
+Here you can see clearly whether you are using the upper or the lower part of the lens.
+This is due to the low reading power needed and your eyes that can still accommodate the near range.
+In the next 10 to 15 years and this will change as your eyes lose the ability to accommodate the near range.
 This leads to stronger reading zones in your lenses and the overlap will disappear.

 When this happens you will be usually in your mid-50s.
-Your lenses got stronger over time and in this age, the process stops because of your lenses in your eyes pretty much lost all the ability to accommodate to the near range.
+Your lenses got stronger over time and at this age, the process stops because your lenses in your eyes pretty much lost all the ability to accommodate to the near range.
 So your reading segments will not get as stronger as +2,00D to 2,50D in addition to your distance prescription.
 What happens now in your new glasses is you will have vastly other experiences with your bifocals and your progressives.
 But see for yourself in the picture down below.

 If you compare both pictures you recognize both lenses have drawbacks.
 But the technology of the progressive lenses accomplished a bigger market share because of them all in one possibility you get.
 Think about a laptop and a wearer with stronger bifocals.
 He has to approach the screen more as his natural posture would be to be able to see it clearly.
 That is nerve-wracking.

-In bifocals, you do not have to choose these options because of individual parameters are not as relevant to your experience with the lenses as they are with progressive lenses.
+In bifocals, you do not have to choose these options because individual parameters are not as relevant to your experience with the lenses as they are with progressive lenses.
 So the experience from person to person varies more with progressive as it does with bifocals.

 Why Does the Image Jump When You Switch From Far to Near?

 In progressive lenses, you will not have this kind of image jump.
 But some people also report a jumping image as they look up or down in the lens.
 This is also usually due to prismatic powers that change as you alter the spot you are looking through.
 If your left and right eye have very different prescriptions you might run into this problem.
-In such a case it would be wise to go for shorter progressive lens design to fight this effect or get a special cut on the lens surface which is called “slab off”.
+In such a case it would be wise to go for a shorter progressive lens design to fight this effect or get a special cut on the lens surface which is called “slab off”.

 Straight Lines Appear Bent Bifocals vs. Progressive Lenses

 This effect is most common in progressive lenses.
 The stronger they get the more likely it is to happen.
 For most people, this is very irritating when they sit on a desk or want to walk stairs.
 Over time you get used to it and you will not notice the bent lines anymore.
-In rare cases, people will also report similar effects if their prescription is higher +/- 6D with there bifocals.
+In rare cases, people will also report similar effects if their prescription is higher +/- 6D with their bifocals.
 But it is not so common as with progressives.

 Your Options May Be a Little Limited in Bifocals Compared to Progressive Lenses